 Carbon pricing throughout the world

-Carbon pricing, either as carbon cap and trade systems or a carbon tax, are in effect in over 40 countries, as well as over 25 states/ provinces/ cities globally.
+Carbon pricing, either as carbon cap and trade systems or a carbon tax, is in effect in over 40 countries, as well as over 25 states/ provinces/ cities globally.
 The largest market for cap and trade is in the EU with the European Union Emissions Trading System (EU ETS).
 The EU ETS covers more than 11,000 power plants and industrial stations in over 30 countries; as well as some European airlines.